-Once I reached back to Kathmandu from the Solu Khumbu, I contacted my friend Helminadia, and she told me that she was on her way to Nepal and had plans to go to Pokhara too.
+Once I reached back to Kathmandu from the Solu Khumbu, it was time to head off and start photographing Pokhara Nepal.
+I contacted my friend Helminadia, and she told me that she was on her way to Nepal and had plans to go to Pokhara too.
 She has friends in Kathmandu that also spend time in Bahrain.
 She also had dreams to visit Nepal for quite some time.
 I was excited to have my travel partner back for the last stretch of my journey and was off to pick her up from the airport the following day.

 After waiting for what seemed like forever, she finally popped out from the front gate looking confused with the hundreds of people standing there.
 We would spend the next day around Kathmandu drinking beer and eating chilly chips, and then off to Pohkara on the craziest bus ride ever…